-Whenever the need to share files between iDevices including iPhone, iPad, and Mac arises, I always count on AirDrop to get the job done without any fuss.
+Whenever the need to share files between Apple devices including iPhone, iPad, and Mac arises, I always count on AirDrop to get the job done without any fuss.
 Apart from making the entire sharing process seamless, it also ensures there is no loss of quality.
 Barring a few rare occasions, AirDrop works quite reliably in transferring files faster and with the desired security.
-That said, a small number of iPhone and Mac users have reported that AirDrop is ill-functioning ever since they upgraded to iOS 15 and macOS Monterey.
-If you are also one of them, look no further than these 12 best tips to fix AirDrop not working issues in iOS 15 and macOS Monterey.
+That said, a small number of iPhone and Mac users have reported that AirDrop is ill-functioning ever since they upgraded to iOS 17 and macOS 14.
+If you are also one of them, look no further than these 12 best tips to fix AirDrop not working issues in iOS 17 and macOS Sonoma.

 As Bluetooth and Wi-Fi have a key role to play in helping AirDrop work consistently, make sure these important cogs are working well.
 One of the easiest ways you can fix the inconsistency of Bluetooth and Wi-Fi is by turning them off/on.

-Bring Up the control center on your iPhone or iPad (swiping down from the top right corner of the screen on Face ID-equipped devices or swipe up from the bottom on Touch ID-equipped devices) and then tap on the Bluetooth and Wi-Fi icons to turn them off.
+Bring Up the control center on your iPhone or iPad and tap on the Bluetooth and Wi-Fi icons to turn them off.
 Now, wait for some time and then turn them on.
 Also, try turning off/on Airplane Mode to reset connections.

 Now, try AirDropping any file or image to check if the problem is gone.